Food

-Supersized Snitzels and beer
+Supersized Snitzels and Beer

 We know what it’s like when you go on holidays, the diet goes out the window, you have a few extra beers and large meals.
 Well, Check out this restaurant in Hofheim, just outside Frankfurt Germany.
 Called Waldgeist this restaurant specializes in XXXL meals all washed down with the German favorite a supersized beer.
 The snitzels here don’t even fit on the plate correctly and 4 people could eat the one burger and still be full!
 Hit the next page for their website, its in German but the pictures and all the XXXL’s across the menu should give you an idea if you cant be bothered translating it via bablefish.
 If you are near Hofheim make sure you detour to Waldgeist and if you are on a diet just have one beer, a 2 litre sized beer.